 I’m always reluctant to excerpt things like this—particularly summaries of arguments like in the second quote—because it feels like I’m implying that the summary is the extent of what you’ll get out of it, and that it’s not worth reading in its entirety.
 Let there be no confusion: Trial By Mathematics belongs on any reading list about decision-making under uncertainty, and it’s only 65 pages.

-[Status: I’m sure this is well known, so I’d appreciate pointers to explanations by people who are less likely to make statistical or terminological errors.
+[Status: I’m sure this is well known, but it doesn’t seem to have a popularized handle.
+I’d appreciate pointers to explanations by people who are less likely to make statistical or terminological errors.
 I sometimes worry I do too much background reading before thinking aloud about something, so I’m experimenting with switching it up.
 A quick search turns up a number of papers rediscovering something like this, like Fair prediction with disparate impact from this year.]

 What’s a fair test?a Well, it probably shouldn’t become easier or harder based on who’s taking it.
 More strongly, we might say it should have the same test validity for the same interpretation of the same test outcome, regardless of the test-taker.
 For example, using different flavors of validity:

 - Construct validity: To what extent does the test measure what it claims to be measuring?
 “Construct unfairness” would occur when construct validity varies between test-takers.
-If you’re measuring “agility” by watching an animal climb a tree, that could be valid for cats, but less so (hence unfair) for dogs.b
+If you’re measuring “agility” by watching an animal climb a tree, that could be valid for cats, but less so (hence unfair) for cats and dogs together.b

 - Predictive validity: To what extent is the measure related to the prediction or decision criterion the test is to be used for?
 Imagine a test that measures what it claims to measure and isn’t biased against anyone, but isn’t predictive for some subset of of the population.
 Filtering everyone through this test could be considered unfair.
 If we consider the test as administered and not just in the abstract, we also run into predictive unfairness due to differential selection bias for test-takers from different groups.